 Field Wiring must be sized for component amperes printed on the serial plate.
 Actual ampere draw may be less than specified.
 Field wiring from the refrigeration control panel to the merchandisers is required for refrigeration thermostats.
-Most component amperes are listed in the "Case Specs" section, but always check the serial plate.
+Case amperes are listed on the wiring diagram, but always check the serial plate.